Hit the Road with "The RVers"

 1. Learn what your chores are, do them, and move on.

-RV Geeks (142K subscriptions on YouTube) have been RVing full-time for 15 years.
+RV Geeks (142K subscriptions on YouTube) have been RVing full-time for about 15 years.
 "They were the first people I reached out to because they were the first video I ever watched," Nalli said.
 "I didn't know if the whole black tank thing was going to be such a horrible process that it would be a showstopper, so I went on Google and found a video.
 Once I watched it, I realized it wasn't the end of the world, and I was hooked.
 They'll show you anything you want to see."

 2. Ebikes FTW.